Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Appendix III

 \begin{proof} We prove the above lemma by induction on $k$.
 In this regard, consider the base case with $k=T-1$.
 Then, we have

 where we have used the error dynamics in \eqref{eq:est_error} to arrive at the last inequality.
-The base case is therefore proved.
+The base case is thus proven.
 Assume now that the inequality in the statement of the lemma holds for instant $k+1$, i.e.,